ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-1.md

 ### S3 is a simple key, value store.

-S3 is object based, objects consist of the following properties:
+S3 is object based, objects consist of the following properties (each file you upload will have these properties)

  - Key (This is simply the name of the object)
  - Value (This is the simply the data which make up the value)
  - Version ID (Important for versioning)
  - Metadata (Data about the data you are storing)
+ - Subresources (Made up of Access Control Lists, Torrent)